Ministry of Sport (Saudi Arabia): Football

-In 2014, the Ministry of Sport unveiled a new stadium, King Abdullah Sports City (KASC), which hosted the final of the 2014 King Cup.
+In 2014, the Ministry of Sport unveiled a new stadium, King Abdullah Sports City Stadium, which hosted the final of the 2014 King's Cup.
 After the appointment of Turki Al-Asheikh as chairman in 2017, a committee was formed to find local talent in Saudi Arabian youth, and develop them into professional footballers.
 70 young persons were admitted in the first edition of the program.
 Some tournaments and award systems were also restructured: The Crown Prince Cup was renamed the Super Cup, and the First Class Tournament became the Prince Faisal bin Fahd Tournament.
-The reward of the Custodian of the Two Holy Mosques Cup was raised from SAR 5.5 million to SAR 10 million.
+The reward of the Custodian of the Two Holy Mosques Cup (King's Cup) was raised from SAR 5.5 million to SAR 10 million.

-Saudi Arabia is all set to host Supercopa de Espana for the first time and stage another huge sporting event in the kingdom with top teams like Barcelona F.C., Valencia F.C., and Real Madrid participating.
-However, the number of foreign supporters flying to Saudi Arabia for attending the match is fewer than 200, paying upwards of £2,000.
-According to AS, less than even 40 Madrid fans have chosen to fly to the semi-final.
-Out of all the tickets put up for sale, under 10% have only been sold while most are not sold at all yet.
+In July 2020, the ministry of sport launched Mahd Sports Academy, a sports academy that aims to scout, help, and train Saudi talent in various sports.
+The establishment of the academy is in line with Saudi Vision 2030 goals to develop the sports sector in Saudi Arabia.

 Women in sports

-On August 1, 2016, Princess Reema bint Bandar Al Saud became the vice-president of Women’s Affairs at the Ministry of Sport.
+On August 1, 2016, Princess Reema bint Bandar became the vice-president of Women’s Affairs at the Ministry of Sport.

 In July 2017, the Saudi government announced physical education classes would be made available to girls in public state schools.

-WWE

-Greatest Royal Rumble

-On March 5, 2018, WWE and the Saudi General Sports Authority advertised the Greatest Royal Rumble to be held on 27 April at the King Abdullah Sports City in Jeddah.

-The event showcased a 50-men Royal Rumble match rather than the traditional 30-men for the first time in the history of WWE.
-Braun Strowman, who was the 41st entrant in the match, won by lastly eliminating Big Cass.
-Strowman later received the WWE Greatest Royal Rumble Trophy and a new Belt Kingdom Championship from Chairman of the Saudi General Sports Authority, Turki bin Abdel Muhsin Al-Asheikh and WWE Chairman Vince McMahon.

-This event marked the beginning of a ten-year strategic multi-platform partnership with WWE and the Saudi General Sports Authority.